 Women as well as men should sit down to urinate and fold down the toilet lid before flushing in order to avoid splashing.
 Flush twice to make sure everything has been flushed away.
-Follow these precautions during your treatments and for up to 48 hours after your treatment (or according to instructions from your cancer center).
+Follow these precautions during your treatments (or according to instructions from your cancer center).